engineering-collaboration/book/docs/book/introduction/motivation.md

 - **170x** faster mean time to recover from down time
 - **1/5** of fails on changes

-Building these paradigms into the core of software development enabled high performers to double the probability of reaching their business goals than low performers across industries and departments.
+Building these paradigms into the core of software development enabled high performers to double the probability of reaching their business goals compared to low performers across industries and departments.
 Improving our software delivery effectiveness will improve our ability to incorporate customer feedback more effectively.